Frequently asked Questions (FAQ”s):

 - Two (2) tests are administered immediately upon enrollment, Reading and Math.
 The higher one scores on these exams is a determining factor in how long it may take to earn the diploma.
 Historically, 4-5 weeks has been the shortest amount of time.
-We have graduates who demonstrated personal commitment and self discipline and graduated after several years.
-It depends upon the individuals academic readiness level, and more importantly…their personal commitment.
+We also have graduates who demonstrated personal commitment and perseverance, and graduated after a few years.
+It depends upon the individual’s academic readiness level, and more importantly…their personal commitment.

 Where do I take my tests?

-- All exams are scheduled and administered on site at the Adult Education location: 1234 Flint Street Extension, Rock Hill, SC.
-29730
+- All exams are scheduled and administered on site at the Adult Education location: 1501 Belleview Road, Rock Hill, SC.
+29730.

 What if I had an IEP in high school?
 Am I still eligible for accommodations?

-- If you are under the age of 21 before September of the year you enroll…YES you are still eligible for services.
+- If you are under the age of 21 before September 1st of the year, you enroll…YES, you are still eligible for services.